 The dry tailings disposal site is located in the upper reaches of Tributary Creek drainage.
 Currently, the total area of the site is approximately 100 acres.
 The dry tailings disposal site consists of a dry tailings pile and runoff surge pond (tailings facility) situated adjacent to one another.
-In 2003, an Environmental Impact Statement (EIS) for expansion of the tailings facility was finalized by the U.S. Forest Service and followed by approval to expand the tailings facility to approximately 85 acres, and on August 30, 2013, an EIS for another expansion of the tailings facility was completed.
-Afterward, the US Forest Service approved plans to expand the tailings disposal facility by about 18 acres.
+In 2003, an Environmental Impact Statement (EIS) for expansion of the tailings facility was finalized by the U.S. Forest Service and followed by approval to expand the tailings facility to approximately 85 acres.
+Currently, an EIS is being developed to evaluate the impacts of another expansion of the tailings facility.